What is Character Animation? Types + Needed Software

 6- Polishing, Rendering and Integration

 Rendering and integration come later after the animation has been polished to a great shine.
-Here, the rubber hits the road and transforms all that labor into the finished good.
+Here, the rubber hits the road and transforms all that labor into a finished good.

 Powerful computers analyze the statistics in 3D animations to determine how light interacts with every surface and texture to produce photorealistic—or stylized—images.
 In 2D, it’s about putting together the different motion, background, and effect layers so that they look like one big picture.